Skip to content

 A. Supplier Code

 We require all of our suppliers to abide by our Supplier Code which outlines the key behaviours we expect of our suppliers, including ensuring safe working practices, fairly remunerating employees, and complying with the standards set by the International Labour Organisation.
-Suppliers must confirm that they will agree to abide by our Supplier Code before they are permitted to enter into any tender process to work with HEINEKEN.
+Suppliers must confirm that they will abide by our Supplier Code before they are permitted to enter into any tender process to work with HEINEKEN.

 B. Risk Assessing Third Parties

-In 2021, HEINEKEN deployed a new third-party due diligence programme ‘SHINE’, which is used to assess all new suppliers for the HEINEKEN UK business.
-SHINE is designed to identify, assess and remediate risks and automatically performs instant due diligence on suppliers across over 50 risk categories that include sanctions, watchlists and enforcements, corruption, human rights violations, terrorism and trafficking.
-A report and risk rating are assigned to each supplier, and these are then reviewed by our internal compliance teams to ensure that appropriate actions are taken.
 The SHINE tool monitors suppliers on a real time basis to ensure that we only do business with suppliers who share our values and commitments to responsible business conduct.
-In the event of a supplier being deemed a risk, alerts are issued to our Procurement department, our Director of Legal Affairs and our Head of Assurance, Risk and Compliance to review and take appropriate action.
-As is consistent with the position at 2022 close, there were no outstanding Due Diligence Questionnaires for Suppliers as at the end of 2023.
+In the event of a supplier being deemed an Amber (Medium) or Red (High) risk, alerts are issued to our Procurement department, our Director of Legal Affairs and our Head of Assurance, Risk and Compliance to review and take appropriate action.
+As is consistent with the position at 2023 close, there were no outstanding Due Diligence Questionnaires for Suppliers as at the end of 2024.

 C. Speak Up Policy

 We have embedded a Speak Up policy across the HEINEKEN organisation.
 If anyone (whether it be an employee, supplier, customer or consumer) has a concern about a possible violation of our Code of Business Conduct, including any of the underlying policies, they can report their concerns anonymously online or over the phone.
-We actively promote our Speak Up policy across the organisation and encourage individuals to report any concerns, including any possible human rights violations, through this channel.
+We actively promote our Speak Up policy across the

-D. Human Rights Audit
+D. SMART Outsourcing Audit

 Brand Promoters Policy

 As part of our commitment to human rights, we have embedded our Brand Promoters Policy.
-Mandatory training for all Commerce, Procurement and People functionHR employees has been rolled out.
+Mandatory training for all Commerce, Procurement and People function employees has been rolled out.
 The Brand Promoters Policy outlines key principles that we expect any supplier who engages brand promoters (brand promoters provide samples, serve or sell drinks in bars, restaurants, shops or at events) to adhere to, such as:

-ensuring the safety of Brand Promoters at all times;
+• ensuring the safety of Brand Promoters at all times;

-providing support to Brand Promoters and making them aware of our Speak Up policy; and
+• providing support to Brand Promoters and making them aware of our Speak Up policy; and

-requiring Brand Promoters to complete mandatory training provided by HEINEKEN so that they are clear on what is and what is not expected of them.
+• requiring Brand Promoters to complete mandatory training provided by HEINEKEN so that they are clear on what is and what is not expected of them.

 Mandatory training